 There's nothing worse than needing to clear your windscreen of trash, dust and bugs, then finding you're out of water.
 Keep your washer bottle topped up with the correct mix of windscreen washer fluid and water at all times.

 Make sure your brake discs and pads are in good condition.
-There should be plenty of braking material left on pads and the discs should measure above the minimum recommended thickness.
-If they don’t, have them replaced.
+There should be plenty of friction material left on pads and the discs should measure above the minimum recommended thickness.
+If they don't, have them replaced.
+Also clear out any twigs, stones or pieces of flaky metal to prevent them from squealing.
+Do this when they are cool.

 Your car drives around with effectively a dust-mask on, stopping leaves, bugs and dust from fouling up the internal components of the engine.
-Over time, a filter may get clogged and restrict airflow, so swap it out for a new one.
-It’s a five-minute job!
+Over time, a filter will get clogged and restrict airflow, so swap it out for a new one.
+It's a five-minute job.
+If you've skipped some filter replacements, the difference a clean one makes is noticeable.

 Carrying around unnecessary weight will increase your fuel usage and the number of times you visit the servo.
 So ditch anything you don't need in your car.

-It is recommended you change your battery every 3-5 years to make sure your car readily fires.
+It is recommended you change your battery every 3-5 years to make sure your car readily fires into life.
 Take your battery for testing at a local garage to see if it needs replacing.
-If your vehicle has stop/start technology, use a brand and battery suited to your model.
+If your vehicle has stop/start technology, use a brand and battery recommended for your vehicle.

 Periodically have your wheel alignment examined.
 With constant knocking and jarring from uneven road surfaces, your wheels can become misaligned.
 This causes the steering wheel to feel heavy.
-Having them reset within specs will transform the handling.
+Having them reset within factory-specs restores the handling.

 To prevent rust particles and dirt from clogging up the fuel delivery system, cars have an in-line fuel filter.
 This should be replaced according to the recommended intervals in your owner's manual for maximum protection and performance of the engine.

-When changing engine oil, it’s wise to always replace the oil filter too.
-This part serves a fundamental purpose: it removes contaminants and upholds the lubricating and protective qualities of the oil.
+When changing engine oil, it's necessary to always replace the oil filter too.
+This part serves a fundamental purpose: it traps contaminants and upholds the lubricating and protective qualities of the oil.

 Polishing your car will remove scratches, restore gloss paintwork and even the colour, especially on faded red cars.
 Make sure you buy a good quality polish and use two cloths, one to apply and one to buff off.
 Contact a car detailer and ask about a machine buff.

-Frequently examine your seatbelts – they shouldn’t be frayed or have tears in them.
+Frequently examine your seatbelts – they shouldn't be frayed or have tears in them.
 Inspect the buckles for proper operation.
-Also, carry a pair of scissors or seat belt cutting tool in the glove box, just in case.
+Also, carry a pair of scissors or a seat belt cutting tool in the glove box, just in case you become trapped in your car in floodwater or upside down after an accident.

 If you notice your petrol car feels down on performance, has a rough idle or misfires, check your spark plugs.
 These are pretty simple to remove and swapping them for new ones will make the world of difference.